Breakfast on Pluto (film): Plot

 At a diner, mild-mannered magician Bertie Vaughan asks Kitten what she is writing in her notebook.
 She explains it is a story about the mother she is seeking, whom Kitten dubs the "Phantom Lady".
 Intrigued, Bertie hires her as his assistant, turning her life story into a hypnosis act.
 One day, Bertie tries to kiss Kitten, and she explains that she is transgender, something he already knew.
 Soon, Charlie finds Bertie's show and takes Kitten away.

 While dancing with an English soldier at a nightclub, Kitten is injured when the club is bombed by the IRA.
 After the police discover that Kitten is transgender and Irish, she is arrested on suspicion of terrorism.
 At the police station, Wallis beats her up while Routledge urges her to make a statement; Kitten fabricates a story about how she infiltrated a terrorist cell, dressed in black leather and armed with a Chanel spray bottle.
 Realising she is innocent, the police release her a week later.

-Kitten is again forced to turn tricks until Wallis sympathetically brings her to a peep show, where she dons a blonde wig.
+Kitten is again forced to turn to prostitution until Wallis sympathetically brings her to a peep show, where she dons a blonde wig.
 Her repentant father finds her in her booth, professing his love and telling Kitten where to find Eily.
 She goes to her house posing as a telephone company market researcher and discovers a younger half-brother, also named Patrick.
 She faints upon meeting Eily, but after reviving does not reveal her identity.

 Kitten learns that Charlie was arrested and used as leverage against Irwin to reveal IRA activities.
 As a result, Irwin is killed by the IRA, and Kitten returns to Tyrellin to tend to a pregnant Charlie and reconcile with her priest father.
 The town reacts against the unwed pregnant mother and her transgender friend by firebombing the parish house one night, but the two are rescued by Father Liam.

 Kitten and Charlie head back to London, with Father Liam promising to visit frequently.
-While accompanying Charlie to a hospital for a postpartum checkup, Kitten encounters little Patrick, who reveals that Eily is pregnant.
+While accompanying Charlie to a hospital for a postnatal checkup, Kitten encounters little Patrick, who reveals that Eily is pregnant.
 Still not revealing her identity, Kitten sees Eily in the distance and tells Patrick that she hopes that Eily's next baby is a girl.